kapitaali/RexxXML/README.md

 RexxXML is written by Patrick TJ McPhee (ptjm@interlog.com).
 It is offered here for better availability.
 Originally from http://home.interlog.com/~ptjm/

-( Please read the file (rexxxml.pdf)[rexxxml.pdf] for a complete documentation.
+( Please read the file [rexxxml.pdf](rexxxml.pdf) for a complete documentation.
 It serves as an excellent brief introduction into the Rexx language. )

 ## Introduction